 He broke down, crying on his knees, unable to witness what was left of his home.
 Flashes of his sister's burning body, the sounds of his family's screams, the smell of burning wood and bodies... he broke into a PTSD attack: the first of many to come for the rest of his life.
-His friend was there to comfort him for the entire time, allowing him to take his time as he shook, crying, and screaming.
+His friend was there to comfort him for the entire time, allowing him to take his time as he shook; crying and screaming.
 There they sat, an hour after he had stopped his attack, allowing him to stare at the house.
 Spenser grew with courage, and attempted to rummage through the house, due to the rain that would come the next day.
 He wanted what was left.
 His friend warned him that it might be best for him to wait, but he was reluctant, and wanted to be with his family.

 There was very little left, considering that most of the items they owned were flamable.
 What brought him at least a bit of joy were the few items he found that survived: a few of Kynithia's potion bottles that were not melted, one of a few of his mother's valued spoons, and a metal charm that was on Marin's blanket that was no more.
 He ended up taking his mother's favorite spoon, his older sister's nicest potion bottle, and and baby sister's charm.
 It took him some time to find anything of his fathers: that thing being, his sword.
 Spenser was preparing for the worst: assuming that it had been in such high temperatures that it would be warped and never the same as it once was.
 However deep within the ashes, he found the sword, surprisingly unscathed.
 It made no sense.
-He found his father heating it every now and then to make sure it was in tip-top shape.
+He found his father heating it every now and then to make sure it was in tip-top shape, changing the shape of it at times.
 How could the sword act as if it had never touched a flame?

 Then a glistening gold and black caught his attention.
 It was a gauntlet, black with designs of gold, stuck within the burned remains of a bush.
 He walked over to pull it out for the blackened twigs, knowing the exact origins of the gauntlet: the Thalmor.

 It made sense.
 The fire was no natural flame.
 It was of magical origin... hence the blade's resistance to the fire itself.
 And the Thalmor... his parents were well-known for being one of the few families that were divided politically but still kept the peace.
 They had recieved passive threats from the Thalmor.
 From Spenser's point of view, it was simply because their unity could ruin their plans in Skyrim: this would later become the truth, as Spenser would find out.
 Enraged, he vowed to never let the Thalmor hurt anyone else... but he knew it would be foolish to go out and begin ridding the world of the Thalmor.
 He had no quarrel with the elves: in fact, the very friend that stayed with him during the time he was seeing his house in the aftermath was half-bosmer and half-high elf.
-But he knew their true intent...
+But he knew the Thalmor's true intent...